openschemas/extractors/README.md

 defined in schema.org are also provided.
 These specifications don't yet have Docker containers or Github Action extractors.

- - [Dataset](Dataset) is an example starter script to extract a Dataset.
  - [DataCatalog](DataCatalog): a collection or grouping of Datasets
  - [Organization](Organization): a complete organization, with a ContactPoint
  - [SoftwareSourceCode](SoftwareSourceCode) an example extraction shown [here](https://openbases.github.io/extract-dockerfile/SoftwareSourceCode/) for a Dockerfile.